Every year, a lot of new people are interested in gardening, food preservation and general self-preparedness.

 It would not be a good strategy to just fill your containers up with dirt.
 You will experience a number of issues if you go this route.

 There are some properties that you’re looking for with good container garden soil.
-These are:
+These characteristics that you are looking for are:

 - Good at draining water

 - Fairly loose (non-clumping) structure

 There are a couple ways to go about getting good container garden soil.

 For a five gallon bucket, you will need about 2/3 cubic foot of soil per bucket.

 Additionally, you can build your own soil from raw materials.
 This tends to be a bit cheaper than potting mix when you’re container gardening at scale.

 There are many different mixes out there that will work for growing in containers.
 The previously linked article offers many different recipes based on several different types of materials.

 You can also infuse fertilizer into your container garden soil when you are preparing it.
 Most fertilizers will give you an amount to use based on the soil volume.
 If you are purchasing potting soil, and it has fertilizer in it, you don’t need to add more to it.

 Community Gardens Are Another Great Way To Start Gardening